vikramaH/links/AI and LLMs.md

 # AI model architecture
+A model architecture is the choice of a machine learning algorithm along with the underlying structure or design of the machine learning model.
+Model architecture consists of layers of interconnected nodes or neurons, where each layer of the model performs a specific function, such as data preprocessing, feature extraction, or prediction.

+The choice of the model architecture depends on the type of problem being solved, the size and complexity of the dataset, and the available computing resources.
+Popular model architectures include decision trees for smaller datasets, and deep neural networks for larger datasets, including feedforward neural networks, convolutional neural networks, and transformers.
+The architecture of a machine learning model is a critical factor that determines its accuracy and performance, and it is often optimized through a process called hyperparameter tuning.

 Most common AI training models include linear and logistic regression, decision trees, random forests, support vector machines (SVMs), and neural networks.

+Learning methods include supervised, unsupervised, and semi-supervised.

+**6 Common Types of AI Models**

+Machine Learning Models

+Deep Learning Models

+Natural Language Processing (NLP) Models

+Computer Vision Models

+Generative AI Models

+Hybrid AI Models